ECMWFCode4Earth/UNSEEN-open/README.md

 A big limitation of this method is the big data crunching it requires, and the non-open access systems that have been used.
 Recently, we applied this method to SEAS5 for the first time, with promising results for extreme precipitation over Norway and Svalbard.
 SEAS5 is a good dataset for this application, as it is freely available, and has a high resolution and large ensemble compared to global climate models.
 In that work, the entire hindcast dataset was downloaded by the Norwegian meteorological Institute, and the data processing was performed on their server.
 However, to make this approach more accessible, we propose to make an open, reproducible and transferable workflow for the UNSEEN method using the open access SEAS5 dataset on the CDS.
-We propose to set up the workflow for Autumn extremes over Reading and to test this workflow for summer heatwaves in Bolognia.
-It is believed that Autumn extremes have recently increased in magnitude and frequency, and here we will show what the SEAS5 The aim is to have a reproducible workflow, but the output would be useful and exciting / interesting for ECMWF!
-For the UK, we can use CHESS (rather than GEAR) as 1x1km dataset for precipitation and temperature.
-For example, we can put some recent observed events into perspective ????
-The UNprecedented Simulated Extreme ENsemble approach